Cache App

 Less setup burden

 Cache gives you a purpose-built saved-content workflow instead of asking you to architect one inside a general note tool.
-In the case of OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.
+With OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.

 Cache advantage